-Section 16(4) provides for time limit for availment of credit for Invoices and Debit Notes.
-Bill of Entry is not mentioned in Section 16(4) and hence it appears that there is no time limit for availment of credit in case of Bill of Entry.
-However, Table 8 of Form GSTR 9 (Annual Return format) suggests that credit related to bill of entry not availed within the due date will lapse.
+Section 16(4) provides for time limit for taking credit for invoices and debit notes.
+Bill of entry is not mentioned in section 16(4) and hence it appears that there is no time limit for taking credit in case of bill of entry.